“You let a robot think for itself, and next you’ll have the Compact crawling up your ass.”

 The interstellar mapping is 3D, and the setting is unique, but in most other ways we’re using MGT2E with some reference to Marc Miller’s T5 stuff (world hexes) and Cepheus when useful.
 For the sector maps, it’s 3D, but we have the concession that no two stars can be at the same x and y (one above the other), so that these maps (of which there may be a lot) can be printed.

-We’re not using political source books from Charted Space, though some of the ships are being assigned to Array kingdoms.
+We’re not using political source books from Charted Space, though some of the ships may be assigned to Array kingdoms.
 It’s pretty faithfully Traveller in play, just in a unique setting.
 The Imperial Encyclopedia is generally applicable when the information is setting-agnostic, and not about interstellar mapping, and subject to referee approval.

 If we were selling this, we’d create and commission only actual art, but we’re not.
 I’ve used Canva and AI Image Generator for art, not as official parts of the setting, but just intended to keep the site from appearing too dry.
 The only ‘canon’ content you see here will be text, Traveller forms, maps, and labeled graphics, as well as some labeled original art.